 Creating a website is an exciting endeavor.
-This guide is intended for those who want to create a WordPress site on a WP Optimized account.
+This guide is intended for those who want to create a WordPress site on a Managed WordPress Hosting account.

 If you are using a Shared, VPS, or Dedicated hosting package, see our Getting Started on a Shared, VPS, or Dedicated guide.

-pair Networks offers four different WP Optimized hosting packages.
+Pair Networks offers four different managed WordPress hosting packages.

-Select the package that best suits your needs and then follow the sign-up process on the WP Optimized product page.
+Select the package that best suits your needs and then follow the sign-up process on the Managed WordPress hosting product page.
 If you opt for a Shared, VPS, or Dedicated hosting package, see our Getting Started on a Shared, VPS, or Dedicated guide.